armadillu/ofxMediaDB/ReadMe.md

 		bool didLoad1 = MEDIA_LOAD_TEXTURE("monkey.png", TEX_MONKEY);
 	}

-	... meanwhile, in some other class …
+	... meanwhile, in some other class ...

 	void draw(){
 		//easily reach your textures from any file within your project ofTexture * tex = MEDIA_GET_TEXURE(TEX_MONKEY);
 	}

+same can be done with ofSoundPlayers, ofTrueTypeFont and ofxFontStash